 Agave Parryi Pest or Disease Problems

 This plant is remarkably pest resistant.

 Poorly draining soil and extended exposure to moisture can lead to root rot.

-Parryi’s thick, tough, hard to pierce leaves make the plant less attractive to attacks by the agave snout weevil.
+The thick, tough, hard to pierce leaves make the Agave parryi plant less attractive to attacks by the agave snout weevil.